alexbers/manual-tls/README.md

 Implemented algos: AES128 with GCM, SHA256, HMAC and Diffie-Hellman on Elliptic Curves

+This program will help you to find answers on "What if ...?" questions about the TLS protocol.
+Also this project can be used to test corner cases in your favorite TLS server implementation.

 This is educational project.
 The goal is to make the code as simple and as readable as possible.
 The security and performance are not priorities of this project.
 Please, don't use it in your production projects, **it